StevenH237/AutoSplitters/LegoRacers2.md

 # Known bugs
 When using just races and minigames as the in-game time, a race doesn't count until the player crosses the starting line.
 However, the time it took to cross the finish line is still counted.

+# Credits
+[Torak](https://www.speedrun.com/user/Torak) found the pointer to the loading screens.